Grand Festivities Square: Recent developments

+In 2007, the new Iraqi government wanted to demolish the Victory Arch monuments and the decision was approved by former Prime Minister Nuri al-Maliki, however, this decision drew strong backlash from protestors.
+Al-Maliki's approval was challenged by US Ambassador Zalmay Khalilzad, who blocked the demolition on 21 February.
+The monument was then restored by the government in 2011 as a sign of reconciliation.
 The Square has become a place for public demonstrations and protests.
 In April–May, 2016, following a protracted political struggle between to end sectarianism in politics, a large crowd gathered at Grand Festivities Square in a non-violent protest.